-First such image $\tau_1$ contains $d+1$ vertices.
-If $k_i^j=d+1$, we are done, if not, then there exists at least one face $\sigma$ of $\tau_1$ which is not contained in the boundary of $P_i^j$, hence determinant corresponding to this face in the expression for $Vol(\tau_1)$ must be cancelled by the determinant corresponding to some $Vol(\tau_2)$.
-If $k_i^j=d+2$, we are done, if not, then the expression for the volume sum must contain determinant corresponding to the face of some $\tau_3$ distinct from $\tau_1$ and $\tau_2$ (the formula for the volume must take into account the vertex of $\partial P_i^j$ which is not on the boundary of $\tau_1\cup \tau_2$).
-Proceeding this way, we finish when the expression for the volume of $\tau_1\cup\ldots\cup\tau_l$ agrees with the expression for the volume of $P_i^j$.
-If there are $\overline{k_i^j}$ vertices of $P_i^j$ that are vertices of some $\tau_i$, then $l\geq\overline{k_i^j}-d$. \end{proof}
+Note that the Sperner labeling forces the homotopy to be volume-preserving and to satisfy the odd-covering theorem.
+Having established that, fix now a geometric realization of $P_i$ in $\mathbb{R}^d$ with algebraically independent coordinates.
+The odd-covering theorem implies that the images by the homotopy of $d$-simplices in this realization still cover $P_i$; in particular, their sum contains all vertices of $P_i$.
+First, such image $\tau_1$ contains $d+1$ vertices.
+If $k_i^j = d+1$, we are done.
+If not, then there exists at least one face $\sigma$ of $\tau_1$ that is not contained in the boundary of $P_i^j$, hence the determinant corresponding to this face in the expression for $\textup{Vol}(\tau_1)$ must be canceled by the determinant corresponding to some $\textup{Vol}(\tau_2)$.
+If $k_i^j = d+2$, we are done.
+If not, then the expression for the volume sum must contain a determinant corresponding to the face of some $\tau_3$ distinct from $\tau_1$ and $\tau_2$ (the formula for the volume must take into account the vertex of $\partial P_i^j$ that is not on the boundary of $\tau_1 \cup \tau_2$).
+Proceeding this way, we finish when the expression for the volume of $\tau_1 \cup \ldots \cup \tau_l$ agrees with the expression for the volume of $P_i^j$.
+If there are $\overline{k_i^j}$ vertices of $P_i^j$ that are vertices of some $\tau_i$, then $l \geq \overline{k_i^j} - d$. \end{proof}

-Below we show different result obtained by a similar reasoning (the homotopy is implicit in the labelings, just as before).
+Below we show a different result obtained by similar reasoning (the homotopy is implicit in the labelings, just as before).

-\begin{theorem} Let $P$ be a $d$-dimensional polytope.
-Let $T$ be a triangulation of $P$ endowed with a generalized Sperner labelling, with each vertex on the boundary of $P$ being labelled with a different colour.
-Let $S$ be subset of simplices of $T$ s. t. $\partial P\not\subset \bigcup_{s\in S}\partial H_1(s)$.
-Then there exists full-coloured simplex in $T$ with labelling different than labelling of any simplex $s\in S$. \end{theorem}
+\begin{theorem} Let $P$ be a $d$-dimensional polytopal complex.
+Let $T$ be a triangulation of $P$ endowed with a Sperner labeling, with each vertex on the boundary of $P$ being labeled with a different color.
+Let $S$ be a subset of simplices of $T$ such that $\partial P \not\subset \bigcup_{s \in S} \partial H_1(s)$.
+Then there exists a fully-colored simplex in $T$ with a labeling different from the labeling of any simplex $s \in S$. \end{theorem}